What is a PID?

 If 90°C is the set temperature, a PID may sway around 0.2°C up and down, a pressurestat may sway approximately 2°C or more.

-For PID espresso machines, it is important to not set the temperature above the boiling point of 100 degree celsius.
-As it may trigger the overheat safety control to trip and shut off the power completely, and you will have a problem.
+For PID espresso machines, you must not set the temperature above the boiling point of 100 degree celsius.
+As it may trigger the safety control to trip and shut off the power completely, and you will have a problem.
 As you will need to remove the hood to fix it or send it to us.

 Back to the question, do you really need the PID?
 You decide.